Horace Greeley High School: Campus

 The school campus is made up of 11 buildings, all are named by letter.
 Buildings such as the Gym (A Building), Cafeteria (H Building), and Auditorium (B Building) are referred to as such and not by their letter name.
 Although the building letters span A through L, there is no I Building, for unknown reasons.
 Multiple athletic fields and a tennis court are also on campus.
 Horace Greeley High School originally opened in 1928 as part of the K-12 Horace Greeley School, which was located on the present-day site of Robert E. Bell Middle School.
 The high school's current campus opened in 1957.

-Controversy

-In 2015, drama teacher Christopher Schraufnagel resigned and was charged with the sexual abuse of three 15-year-old students.
-The crimes were alleged to have occurred between 2011 and 2015 on campus.
-The parents of three students subsequently filed a lawsuit against the school district.
-On November 7, 2016, Schraufnagel pled guilty.
-On December 21, 2017, Schraufnagel was classified as a level 3 Sex Offender.
+L Building

+L Building (L) is located towards the back of the high school, connected via a bridge to J building.
+Social Studies, Foreign Language, and English classes are all taught in L. There are 4 department offices located in L. L is split into two levels, called Upper L and Lower L. Prior to spring and summer 2020, L had normal size classrooms.
+When all Horace Greeley faculty and students were virtual in spring 2020, L was renovated to have open space and open classrooms.
+There are now "breakout rooms" and multiple common areas for students.
+The new classrooms were smaller and some had no doors, they are open to the hallway.
+The renovation of L coincided with the policy change that teachers would no longer have their own classroom.
+Instead, the teachers would be based in their respective department office.

+Lowest L (The Bunker)

+Lowest L, as dubbed by the school's teachers, is located below L Building.
+The school's servers are located there as well as storage and a loading dock.
+It is connected to the interior of lower L through only one door and connected to the outside through one door and two garage doors.
+Lowest L is effectively a bunker.